Dev-Singhal/Tokenly/README.md

-# Design System Sync — Figma Plugin
+# Tokenly — Figma Plugin

 Fully standalone — all inputs live in the plugin now.
 No separate website step required.